 - 1 cinnamon stick

 - 1/2 liter of water

 - You’re going to make an interesting sort of tea using these natural ingredients.
-They wont harm your hair because they’re not aggressive (unlike lemon can be if you overdo it), and you’ll see amazing results.
+They wont harm your hair because they’re not aggressive (unlike lemon can be if you overdo it).
+Best of all, you’ll see amazing results.

 - Bring the half liter of water to a boil.
 Add the cinnamon, lavender, and sage.
 Let this simmer for 30 minutes.
 Remove from heat, allow to cool slightly, and strain off the liquid.

 - Apply your “tea” to wet hair.
 You can rinse your hair with this solution again and again.
-Then put on a shower cap and let it sit for 20 more minutes.
+After that, put on a shower cap and let it sit for 20 more minutes.

 - The next step?
 Rinse and use a moisturizing shampoo.

 Want to read more?
 Hidden benefits of cinnamon tea